fangchun007/CarND-Unscented-Kalman-Filter-Project/README_SRC.md

 In the tools, we contained two helper functions.
 They are used to calculate RMSE and to convert from polar to Cartesian coordinates, respectively.

 2. ukf.h, ukf.cpp

-The following is the processing flow
+The following is the processing flow.

 [//]: # (Image References)
 [image1]: ./UFK_processingFlow.jpeg